 LENO: You go with the new guy.
 Makes perfect sense to me.
 If they said: Look, you're fired.
 We don't know who we're going to get.
 We don't know what we're going to put in there, but anybody but you, we just want you out - I would be a little hurt and offended.

-MCEVERS: As we head into the last days of Jay, I asked The Hollywood Reporter's Matt Belloni about Leno's final lineup.
+MCEVERS: As we head into the last days of Jay, I asked "The Hollywood Reporter's" Matt Belloni about Leno's final lineup.

-MATT BELLONI: His final lineup is going to be Billy Crystal who was actually one of his first guests and Garth Brooks who's been on the show many times.
+MATT BELLONI: His final lineup is going to be Billy Crystal, who was actually one of his first guests; and Garth Brooks, who's been on the show many times.
 He's a Leno favorite.
-The interesting thing about it is the fact that Leno's going out earlier than he had planned even.
-And that was a whole messy transition to begin with.
+The interesting thing about it is the fact that Leno's going out earlier than he had planned, even.
+And that was a whole messy transition, to begin with.

 MCEVERS: So what are the theories about what Leno's going to do next?

 BELLONI: He has said that he's been approached by everyone under the sun.
-We know that he has been specifically approached by CNN to do a show there.
-Leno has really indicated that he is not going to make any decision or even think about this until after his final show.
+We know that he has been specifically approached by CNN, to do a show there.
+Leno has really indicated that he is not going to make any decision, or even think about this, until after his final show.

 BELLONI: It's interesting.
-You know, the late night comic landscape is just one of those American things that people talk about because the value of these late night shows has actually been decreasing over the past few years.
+You know, the late night comic landscape is just one of those American things that people talk about because the value of these late-night shows has actually been decreasing over the past few years.
 "The Tonight Show" used to generate about $150 million in profits.
-And that's down to about 30 to $40 million a year in profits.
+And that's down to about 30- to $40 million a year in profits.

 So it's not as lucrative as it once was, but it's just something people talk about.
-You have these people in your home late at night and you develop an attachment to them.
+You have these people in your home late at night, and you develop an attachment to them.
 People care about them.

 MCEVERS: I cannot let you get away without asking a question about Sundance.
 I understand you just got back from the film festival in Utah.
 There's been a lot of buzz about some films.
 What are the ones that excited you?

 BELLONI: I care about which films sell for distribution because it means that these films are going to be able to be seen by a mass audience.
-And so far, the ones that have generated the most buzz has been the Zach Brass movie "Wish I Was Here," which is a follow-up to "Garden State," which was a big hit about 10 years ago.
+And so far, the ones that have generated the most buzz has been the Zach Braff movie "Wish I Was Here," which is a follow-up to "Garden State," which was a big hit about 10 years ago.
 That one got a big deal from Focus Features, and it's going to get a release later this year.

 Another one is called "Whiplash," which is a drama about drumming.
-And it's got Miles Teller in it who's kind of a hot star right now.
+And it's got Miles Teller in it, who's kind of a hot star right now.
 That one is going to get a release later this year as well.

 MCEVERS: What's changed in the 30 years since that festival started?

 BELLONI: What's changed - besides everything?

 BELLONI: I mean, when Sundance started, it was a nothing little gathering in the snow.
-I mean, Robert Redford jokes that he made it in January to get the Hollywood people out of L.A. and up to the middle of the freezing weather.
-But the fact that Sundance is the launch pad for the yearend movies, I think that could never have been imagined when they first started it; the fact that now, if you want a wide audience for an independent, small film, the best shot is to take it to Sundance, try to get a distribution deal, and try to get some marketing muscle behind it.
+I mean, Robert Redford jokes that he made it in January to get the Hollywood people out of LA and up to the middle of the freezing weather.
+But the fact that Sundance is the launch pad for the year-end movies, I think that could never have been imagined when they first started it; the fact that now, if you want a wide audience for an independent, small film, the best shot is to take it to Sundance, try to get a distribution deal, and try to get some marketing muscle behind it.
 And you'll see that year after year.

-: Matt Belloni writes for The Hollywood Reporter where he is the executive editor.
+MCEVERS: Matt Belloni writes for "The Hollywood Reporter," where he is the executive editor.
 Matt, thanks for your time today.